vladikcomper/md-modules/modules/errorhandler/docs/installation/Sonic_1_Hivebrain_2005.md

 > **Note**
 >
-> ASM68K runs compiles code in _case-insensitive mode_ by default.
+> ASM68K compiles code in _case-insensitive mode_ by default.
 This means all symbols will be converted to lower-case.
-If you want to preserve case, add `/o c+` to compile flags to enable _case-sensitive mode_.
+If you want to preserve case, add `/o c+` to compile flags to enable the _case-sensitive mode_.
 Beware that you may need to fix a lot of labels if their casing differs!

 That's it!
 Save `build.bat` and run it.
 Make sure the are no errors in the output.